cosmos/interchain-security/docs/docs/features/key-assignment.md

 ## Querying proposed consumer chains

-To query the pending consumer addition proposals, you can use the following command on the provider:
+To query the consumer addition proposals that are in the voting period, you can use the following command on the provider:

 ```bash
 gaiad query provider list-proposed-consumer-chains